tarwn/lessthandot-hugo/blogs/content/posts/2012-12-10-successful-consulting-series-estimating-work.md

   <a href="/wp-content/uploads/blogs/ITProfessionals/const_22.gif?mtime=1355163751"><img alt="" src="/wp-content/uploads/blogs/ITProfessionals/const_22.gif?mtime=1355163751" width="379" height="324" /></a>
 </div></p>

 Estimating work is both an art and a skill as a consultant.
-There isn’t one way or set of standards someone can show you to take and use for every client or project you confront.
+There isn't one way or set of standards someone can show you to take and use for every client or project you confront.
 What a seasoned consultant can do isprovide a basis you can utilize for each potential client, project or task.

 > Note: Many consultants have different techniques for estimation.
 This will only go over one method that works for some consultants.
 Your own skills and time management is a large part in estimation which makes estimation a task that is difficult to set a standard for.
 Keep that in mind while reading on.</p>
 A good way to look at estimation is to look at estimating an actual project.
 For this, the following fictitious project and client will be used.